fabiofranchino/blog/_posts/2018-03-26-don-we-dont-need-to-slow-down.md

 > Imperfect automation, continually getting better?
 Or distracted drivers, continually getting worse?
 Choose.

-If this means 1 vs 40 deaths, the latter choice of course.
+If this means 1 vs 40 deaths, the former choice, of course.

 If you had a magic wand to swap the system overnight, wouldn't you do it?
 I would.